Can-So/uiKit/docs/guides/11-testing.md

 For further details or a test template, please consult this [link](https://hello.atlassian.net/wiki/spaces/AtlasKit/pages/136112313/How+to+add+webdriver+browser+tests+for+components+in+Atlaskit).

+### Visual regression tests
-### Pre requisite for Visual regression tests
+#### Prerequisite for Visual regression tests
-- since visual regression requires docker - install docker
+- install docker as it is used to run tests locally
-- insall git lfs `brew install git-lfs`
+- install git lfs through `brew install git-lfs`,
+- once latest master is checkout, run `yarn run enable:lfs`
 - run `git lfs pull` to pull lfs assets

-### Visual regression tests
 - visual regression tests are used to identify visual differences on **UI components** with or without **user interactions**.
 - use **Jest runner** for running the visual regression tests.
 - *visual regression tests* for packages should be structured under `<pkg>/src/__tests__/visual-regression`.